Identity Management, Tools, Cerebro Overview

 What information is available in Cerebro and how do I interpret it?

 Cerebro can be accessed here.
-Any campus network or VPN can access Cerebro, its in the fully closed firewall group.
+Any campus network or VPN can access Cerebro; it is in the fully closed firewall group.

 - Illinois Email Delivery - this field shows where the relays are set to send their mail.